Qutub Minar, Delhi – Information, History, Facts

 The Minar narrows down from the bottom to the top.
 It has a diameter of 14.3 meters at the bottom, while at the top it comes down to only 2.7 meters.
 The entire edifice has been constructed with the help of red and buff sandstone and serves as the perfect example of Indo-Islamic architecture.
 Only the ground floor and the first floor of Qutub Minar were constructed by Sultan Qutub-Ud-Din Aibak.
 Later, Iltutmish added three more floors to it.
 Projecting balconies, supported by stone brackets, encircle all the floors of the monument.

-These brackets have been adorned with honeycomb design, which is more visible in those of the first floor.
+These brackets have been adorned with a honeycomb design, which is more visible to those on the first floor.
 The first floor of the minar, as well as its balcony, has a curved and fluted design.
 By the time we reach the second floor, only the curved design remains, while the third floor boasts of only the fluted design.
 Floral motifs and arabesques adorn the monument, which was repaired by Firoz Shah Tughlaq and Sikandar Lodi.
-The inscriptions on the surface of the floor tell us that Firoz Shah renovated the top floor and added a marble to the building.
+The inscriptions on the surface of the floor tell us that Firoz Shah renovated the top floor and added marble to the building.

 All the artisans employed for the construction of Qutub Minar were Hindus and even the raw material for the monument was obtained from existing Hindu and Jain temples.
 Since human and animal figures are not allowed in Islam, the motifs illustrating them were later disfigured.
 There are a number of structures inside the complex of Qutab Minar, all of which have been declared as World Heritage Sites by UNESCO.